pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

 React-three-fiber is a small React renderer for THREE-js.
+Regular THREE can sometimes lend to spaghetti code since it relies on non-reactive mutation and imperative layout-inflating.
+Code like that can get out of hand quickly.

-By driving THREE as a render-target it's not only easier to build complex scene graphs, but you can apply generic React-eco-system packages to it for state, animation, gestures, etc.
+By driving THREE as a render-target it's not only easier to build complex scene graphs, since you can basically componentize the graph with clean React semantics, but you can also apply generic eco-system packages for state, animation, gestures, etc.

 ### Objects and attributes